HenryJobst/resulter/README.md

 This application allows for the input of competition results files and subsequently displays detailed result lists.
 As the first major feature there is the possibility to design certificate templates and activate certificate download for an event for every single participant.

-Future expansions are planned to include cup point calculations and ranking list points, as well as an analysis of split times.
+Other functions include the calculation and display of cup and ranking points for the German Nebel-Cup, Kristall-Cup and the North-East-Ranking.

+Possible future extensions: generalization of cups, evaluation of split times, calculation of recommended course lengths, etc.

 ## Architecture